syamfarh/tp/docs/DeveloperGuide.md

 ![Clone0](images/Clone0.png)

 Step 2.
-The user executes "clone 1" to clone the person at index 1 of the addressbook, John
+The user executes "clone 1" to clone the person at index 1 of the address book, John

 ![Clone1](images/Clone1.png)